UniMath/agda-unimath/src/orthogonal-factorization-systems/lifts-families-of-elements.lagda.md

   (i : I) → B (a i).
 ```

+A family of elements equipped with a dependent lift is a
+{{#concept "dependent lifted family of elements"}}, and analogously a family of
+elements equipped with a lift is a {{#concept "lifted family of elements"}}.

 To see how these families relate to
 [lifts of maps](orthogonal-factorization-systems.lifts-of-maps.md), consider the
 lifting diagram